laseaman/odsc_snakemake_tutorial/README.md

 # Snakemake tutorial
-This is the github repository for use with the session "Pipelining in Python: using Snakemake for biologicla applications".
+This is the github repository for use with the session "Pipelining in Python: using Snakemake for biological applications".
 It shows how to use the workflow management system python.
 See the slides for more information about how to use it.